sfmanuel/documentation/Tutorial.md

 - log
 - logln

+The next group of function allows you to handle files on the Cloudomation platform.
+You can read, write, and update files and list files in a directory on the Cloudomation platform:
+- file
+- list_dir

 And the last group of functions allows you to control basic behavior of your execution:
 - sleep
 - sleep_until